ArunHub/Q-A/react int.md

 **React Lifehooks**
 --
 http://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/

-GetDerivedStatefromProps is replacement of componentWillMount which returns objects similar to setState in componentwillmount.
+**GetDerivedStatefromProps** is replacement of componentWillMount which returns objects similar to setState in componentwillmount.

 Its called after constructor … Its like ngChanges in Angular

-Fiber, the new React reconciliation algorithm, has the ability to start and stop rendering as needed for performance benefits.
+**Fiber**, the new React reconciliation algorithm, has the ability to start and stop rendering as needed for performance benefits.

-React may start calling componentWillMount at various times whenever it feels like it needs to.
-So componentDidMount called for AJAX requests. componentWillMount used for synchronous action and when api response didn’t come, we have to initalise in contructor or propTypes
+React may start calling **componentWillMount** at various times whenever it feels like it needs to.
+So **componentDidMount** called for AJAX requests. componentWillMount used for synchronous action and when api response didn’t come, we have to initalise in contructor or propTypes

 There is a common misconception that fetching in componentWillMount lets you avoid the first empty rendering state.
 In practice this was never true because React has always executed render immediately after componentWillMount.
 If the data is not available by the time componentWillMount fires, the first render will still show a loading state regardless of where you initiate the fetch.
-This is why moving the fetch to componentDidMount has no perceptible effect in the vast majority of cases. https://reactjs.org/blog/2018/03/27/update-on-async-rendering.html#examples
+This is why moving the fetch to **componentDidMount** has no perceptible effect in the vast majority of cases. https://reactjs.org/blog/2018/03/27/update-on-async-rendering.html#examples

-componentWillMount was not useful for one-pass server rendering anyway because it is synchronous so you can’t wait for the data.
+**componentWillMount** was not useful for one-pass server rendering anyway because it is synchronous so you can’t wait for the data.
 So if you already have it synchronously, you might as well read it in the constructor.
 If you did two rendering passes (which is bad for performance but somewhat works around the issue) then you can keep using UNSAFE_componentWillMount in the short term.
 It‘s not safe for async rendering, but your code was already relying on a slow pattern (rendering twice) so it’s better to be explicit about it.

 https://daveceddia.com/watch-out-for-undefined-state/

 https://stackblitz.com/edit/react-cscdou?file=index.js

-“The end goal of reconciliation is to, in the most efficient way possible, update the UI based on new state” we know certain section of UI isn’t going to change, so no reason to update component and its child so shouldComponentUpdate returns false for performance issues. setState –
+“The end goal of reconciliation is to, in the most efficient way possible, update the UI based on new state” we know certain section of UI isn’t going to change, so no reason to update component and its child so **shouldComponentUpdate** returns false for performance issues.

+#### setState –
 This is basically kicking off a process that React calls reconciliation.
 The reconciliation process is the way React updates the DOM, by making changes to the component based on the change in state.
 When the request to setState() is triggered, React creates a new tree containing the reactive elements in the component (along with the updated state).
 This tree is used to figure out how the Search component’s UI should change in response to the state change by comparing it with the elements of the previous tree.
 React knows which changes to implement and will only update the parts of the DOM where necessary.
 This is why React is fast.

 SetState works like it updates the property of object tree by merging obj using Object.assign